rongkangw/tp/docs/DeveloperGuide.md

 2. System displays success message
 3. System displays event list without the removed event

-    Use case ends.
+    Use case ends

 **Extensions:**

 * 1a.
-Missing required parameters in command. (e.g. event index)
+Missing required parameters in command (e.g. event index)
     * 1a1.
-System informs user of missing fields.
+System informs user of missing fields

-      Use case ends.
+      Use case ends

 * 1b.
-Incorrect parameters within command. (e.g. event index out of range)
+Incorrect parameters within command (e.g. event index out of range)
     * 1b1.
-System informs user of incorrect parameters.
+System informs user of incorrect parameters

-      Use case ends.
+      Use case ends

 ### Non-Functional Requirements

-1. Backup & recovery
+1. Screen Resolution Compatibility
-   1. The system should allow users to export and import data (e.g., JSON) for backup purposes.
+   1. The GUI must be clearly visible and easily clickable at 1920×1080 resolution (100% and 125% scaling).
-2. Error tolerance
+   2. The GUI must remain visible at 1280×720 resolution (150% scaling).
-   1. Invalid inputs or commands should not crash the system, and should instead trigger informative error messages.
+2. PDF-Friendly Documentation
-   2. System crashes should not corrupt or delete data.
+   1. All project documentation (DG/UG) must be exportable and viewable as static PDFs without expandable panels, embedded media, or interactive elements.

 *{More to be added}*